-Scope and Contents A letter from Edward R. Yoder to his cousin E.J.
-Ransome describes a school in Yorktown, Virginia that is educating freed men by a Northern Quaker, Nancy Battie and other teachers.
-He also tells of an attempt to recruit these blacks for the army and local home defense unit.
+A letter from Edward R. Yoder to his cousin E.J.
+Ransome describing a school in Yorktown, Virginia, where a Northern Quaker, Nancy Battie, and other teachers are educating freedmen.
+He also tells of an attempt to recruit these freedmen for the army and local home defense unit.
 He remarks on the raising of a bell, which once belonged to a Yorktown church, in the schoolhouse.

 A letter from Franklin Moore to his mother, describes the wound his friend Andrew Read received from an artillery shell.
 He speaks of a fight at Yorktown being the last one his unit will see.

 A letter from Henry T. Douglas to Donald W. Davis, American Legion of Williamsburg, Virginia, describes his military experience in the Civil War as an engineer, particularly in Yorktown, Williamsburg, and other parts of Virginia.